bappabappa/Interview-Questions-Front-end/README.md

     <div> and <span> - Tells nothing about its content.
 Examples of semantic elements.
     ```

-3.  ### What is the purpose of article,div section, nav, aside
+3.  ### What is the purpose of article,div,section,nav,aside

         <article>
         The article element represents a section of content that forms an independent part of a document or site;